Frequently asked questions

 The Sustainable Food Policy

-outlines a number of actions completed in recent years towards sustainable catering.
-The University has also been recognised by several awards for sustainable food, including: Soil Association’s Food for Life Bronze Catering Mark, Marine Stewardship Council certification, Good Egg award, and Fairtrade University status.
+outlines a number of actions completed in recent years towards more sustainable catering.
+The University has also been recognised by several awards for sustainable food, including: Soil Association’s Food for Life Bronze Catering Mark, Good Egg award, and Fairtrade University status.